fabio-sv/sockets/README.md

 2. `$disconnect`
 3. `$default`

-You can create more, and in this app, I created a route called `sendmessage`.
+You can create more, and in this app, I created a route called `send`.
 I didn't create the `$default` route but that's okay, we just get errors when clients pass an action that doesn't match the others.

 ###### `$connect`